The position of care manager is a front-line leadership role within a residential care setting

 - charities and voluntary sector organisations.

-With the number of care homes increasing, especially in elderly care, there is a rising demand for qualified registered managers.
+With the number of care homes increasing, especially in elderly care, there is an increasing demand for qualified registered managers.

 Look for job vacancies at:

-Care managers working in settings which provide regulated activities (for example, care homes that provide personal care and medical treatment) should be registered with the Care Quality Commission (CQC) within six months of taking up a post.
-Those wishing to register are required to complete an application with the CQC and undergo criminal record checks.
+Care managers working in settings that provide regulated activities (for example, care homes that provide personal care and medical treatment) should be registered with the CQC within six months of taking up a post.
+In order to register, you'll need to complete an application with the CQC and undergo a Disclosure and Barring Service (DBS) check.

 There are various options available for managers looking to progress their careers.
 Large healthcare companies or charities offer regional manager opportunities, which carry the responsibility of overseeing a number of provisions within a regional area.

-For a different perspective in social care management, care managers may move between frontline operational roles into strategic roles such as commissioning posts with local authorities and NHS Trusts.
+For a different perspective in social care management, you could move between frontline operational roles into strategic roles such as commissioning posts with local authorities and NHS trusts.

-The independent regulator for health and social care in England, the Care Quality Commission (CQC), recruits inspectors and inspection managers to inspect social care provisions.
-Here an experienced care manager could use their knowledge to help to ensure that provisions are meeting required standards of quality and care.
+The independent regulator for health and social care in England, the CQC, recruits inspectors and inspection managers to inspect social care provisions.
+As an experienced care manager, you could use your knowledge to help ensure that provisions are meeting required standards of quality and care.

-Care managers who have a background in social work or nursing, may find their experience enables them to move back into management roles within those areas.
+If you've got a background in social work or nursing, you may be able to move back into management roles within those areas.